dlarbi/DUNITJS/README.md

 DUNITJS
 =======

-A simple unit testing framework.
+A super simple unit testing framework.
+Limited in functionality, but ideally it will continue to scale well.
-Right now it has an equal() and a notEqual() method in its testSuite, some config options, a callback function for when a unit test has finished running and a logging function that adds callbacks to each assertion in a Unit test.
-Super simple stuff.
 I plan to compare with other frameworks to make improvements over time.

 Methods available: